mit-mc-clas12/documentation/README.md

 # Scripts to be installed in utils and ran as cronjob:

 ~ungaro:  updateSubmit.sh, volatileQuery.sh, osgQuery.sh
 ~gemc:    gemcSubmitCron.sh

 # Release Cycle:

+- edit indexMaintanance.php
-1. script testRelease  will install everything inside a "test" directories on  /web_interface and /group and copy indexMaintanance.php to index.php
+- script testRelease will install everything inside a "test" directories on  /web_interface and /group and copy indexMaintanance.php to index.php

 2. need to copy the files from 	cp /u/group/clas/www/gemc/html/web_interface/stats_results/* to the new stats_results.
 Notice: sym links will not work
 3. copy mysql perm files in ../Submit
 4. alter table CLAS12OCR.submissions auto_increment = 220;